mcfsousa/lambda_python/README.md

 A sample of the payload received by the AWS Lambda can be found in the [testfile](./app/tests//test_lambda_function.py).
 It's an API Gateway payload.

-The API Gateway payload must contain in the body property a json with some specific fields as described in the [jsonschema](./app/adapters/input_schema.json)
+The API Gateway payload must contain, in the body property, a json with some specific fields as described in the [jsonschema](./app/adapters/input_schema.json)

-The DynamoDb expected to exist in order for the sample works can also be found in the [testfile](./app/tests//test_lambda_function.py).
+The DynamoDb table expected to exist in order for the sample works can also be found in the [testfile](./app/tests//test_lambda_function.py).

-We are using code style [Black](https://medium.com/ki-labs-engineering/any-code-style-you-like-as-long-its-black-7a3cc4edd90)
+We are using code style [Black](https://medium.com/ki-labs-engineering/any-code-style-you-like-as-long-its-black-7a3cc4edd90).